lucasprag/lucasprag/_posts/2019-12-22-a-year-of-ruby-meetups-in-kitchener.md

 Not all meetups are very productive, but the last one of 2019 was really special and this is why:
 - I talked to someone who was new to Ruby, did the classic blog tutorial
 - I did open source by working on an [issue](https://github.com/kwruby/kwruby.ca/issues/35) to automate the deployment of the [KWRuby's website](http://kwruby.ca/).
-- we talked about [Elixir](https://elixir-lang.org/), pattern matching and [Declan](https://twitter.com/dwhelan/) gave us a lesson -- almost a talk by itself -- on aspects of the Erlang's OTP
+- we talked about [Elixir](https://elixir-lang.org/), pattern matching and [Declan](https://twitter.com/dwhelan/) gave us a lesson -- almost a talk by itself -- on aspects of [actor model](https://en.wikipedia.org/wiki/Actor_model) implemented in Erlang
 - we talked about new things comming up to Ruby like pattern matching on ruby 2.7
 - and there were lots of Pizza 🍕